elukuro/goheru-markdown-blog-react/src/article/18-clean-code-tips-2-function.md

 ```

 ## Avoid side effects

-Side effects can resulting undesirabled behaviours all side effets have to centralized
+Side effects of code refer to unexpected developments in results somewhere due to changes elsewhere.
+They are undesirable and causes of side effects are easier to fix if they are centralized

 ```
 // ❌ Don't